maickrau/GraphAligner/README.md

 #### Seed hits

-The aligner has two built-in methods for finding seed hits: maximal unique matches (MUMs) and maximal exact matches (MEMs).
-The aligner uses MUMmerv4 to find matches between the read and nodes.
+The aligner has two built-in methods for finding seed hits: maximal unique matches (MUMs) (default) and maximal exact matches (MEMs).
+These modes use MUMmer4 to find matches between the read and nodes.
 Only matches entirely within a node are found.
 Use the parameter `--seeds-mum-count n` to use the `n` longest MUMs as seeds (or -1 for all MUMs), and `--seeds-mem-count n` for the `n` longest MEMs (or -1 for all MEMs).
 Use `--seeds-mxm-length n` to only use matches at least `n` characters long.
-If you are aligning multiple files to the same graph, use `--seeds-mxm-cache-prefix file_name_prefix` to store the MUM/MEM index to file for reuse instead of rebuilding it each time.
+If you are aligning multiple files to the same graph, use `--seeds-mxm-cache-prefix file_name_prefix` to store the MUM/MEM index to disk for reuse instead of rebuilding it each time.

 Alternatively you can use any method to find seed hits and then import the seeds in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto) with the parameter `-s seedfile.gam`.
 The seeds must be passed as an alignment message, with `path.mapping[0].position` describing the position in the graph, and `query_position` the position in the read.
 Match length (`path.mapping[0].edit[0]`) is only used to order the seeds, with longer matches tried before shorter matches.

 Alternatively you can use the parameter `--seeds-first-full-rows` to use the dynamic programming alignment algorithm on the entire first row instead of using seeded alignment.
 This is very slow except on tiny graphs, and not recommended.

+#### Extension

+The aligner uses a bitvector banded DP alignment algorithm to extend the seed hits.
+The DP matrix is calculated inside a certain area (the band), which depends on the extension parameters.
+Note that "bandwidth" in graph alignment does NOT directly correspond to bandwidth in linear alignment.
+The bandwidth parameter describes the maximum allowed score difference between the minimum score in a row and a cell, with cells whose score is higher than that falling outside the band.
+Generally the bandwidth parameters should be between 1-35.

+The algorithm starts using the initial bandwidth.
+Should it detect that the alignment is incorrect, it will rewind and rerun with the ramp bandwidth parameter, aligning high-error areas without slowing down alignment in low-error areas.
+The tangle effort parameter determines how much time the aligner spends inside complex cyclic areas.
+If the size of the band grows beyond the tangle effort parameter, the aligner will use the currently best alignment and move on.
+This might miss the optimal alignment.

 ### Running the snakemake pipeline